✨ Professional Resume Review | Get Yours Today | Certified Experts

 In addition to her suggestion, she explained how a typical year’s course could be broken down into this format.
 She said that this framework would be one of the valuable aspects she would bring if she were a lecturer at her desired institution.

-All of the information Jane then presented in the style of a research paper with statistical evidence outlining the problem and how her solution could help improve teaching and add value to the institution that she wished to join.
+Jane then presented all of the information in the style of a research paper, with statistical evidence outlining the problem and how her solution could help improve teaching and add value to the institution that she wished to join.

 Dos